KDE/documentation-docs-kdenlive-org/getting_started/installation.rst

 Kdenlive on Windows
 -------------------

 Kdenlive runs only on 64bit version of Windows.
-Kdenlive runs on Windows 7 and newer.
+Kdenlive runs on Windows 10 (1809 or later) and newer.
 We cannot guarantee that Kdenlive runs on server or embedded Windows version.

+Last version for Windows 7 (Kdenlive 23.08.5) can be `downloaded from the attic <https://download.kde.org/Attic/kdenlive/23.08/windows/>`_.

 Kdenlive is available as an install and as a standalone version.